 You can save money per line on T-Mobile’s 55+ unlimited plans if you purchase two lines.
 So, now might be the time to get your spouse a new phone too!
 Their Essentials Unlimited 55 Plan comes with unlimited talk, text, and data for just $40 a month for one line or $55 per month for two lines.
 Just make sure T-Mobile offers reliable coverage in your area!

-Quick Tip: AARP members save 5 percent on monthly service and usage charges and 30 percent on accessories.
+Quick Tip: AARP members save 5 percent on monthly service and usage charges.
 Check out our AARP membership guide for more information.

 You should know that the Moto G Power is a little heavier than other smartphones of its size because of its long-lasting battery.
 It weighs over 1.5 ounces more than the first two phones on our list.
 If you experience hand weakness, this phone might be uncomfortable to use.